franciscoabsampaio/vineyard/README.md

 ❌ For highly specialized workloads or infrastructure needs.

 ❌ For teams with *many* platform/infrastructure/devops specialists!
+Don't want to make it *too* *easy* for them.

 ## Instead, `vineyard` Is